 2024 should be the year of the start of the easing cycle by the Federal Reserve, the ECB and the Bank of England.
-However, the timing of the first cut remains uncertain, as does the number of expected cuts.
-The ECB seems closer than the Fed and the BoE to getting the data and necessary confidence to estimate that inflation is moving towards the 2% target on a sustainable basis.
-We expect the first ECB rate cut to occur in June and the first BoE cut in August, whereas the Fed would start cutting at the very end of the year, in December.
+Although the ECB proceeded with a first rate cut on June 6th, the timing of the first cut for the BoE and the Fed remains uncertain, as does the number of expected cuts for the whole year.
+We expect the first BoE rate cut to occur in August, whereas the Fed would start cutting at the very end of the year, in December.
 The Fed would thereby undertake a single rate cut in 2024, while their first move would be followed by two more for the ECB and the BoE (presumably 25 basis points cut each).
 On both sides of the Atlantic, policy rates in real terms and the degree of monetary restriction would remain about unchanged.
 The induced decline in long-term rates should be limited by the importance of bond issuance against a background of quantitative tightening.

 The Bank of Japan (BoJ) was the first central bank among G7 economies to act in 2024.
 The BoJ jointly announced the end of its negative interest rate policy and yield curve control policy at the March meeting.
-As a result, the policy rate target was raised from a corridor of -0.1-0.0% to 0.0-0.1%, although the volume of JGBs purchases remains broadly unchanged.
+As a result, the policy rate target was raised from a corridor of -0.1-0.0% to 0.0-0.1%, while the volume of JGBs will be reduced soon.
 We expect monetary policy to normalise very gradually in the country, with only one additional hike envisaged by the end of 2024 (probably in September).